Homemade Chai Latte Bundt Cake

 • Make one serving of instant espresso according to the package directions and leave it on a counter or put it in the refrigerator to cool.

-• In a small bowl, stir together powdered sugar, milk, vanilla.
+• In a small bowl, stir together 1 cup powdered sugar, 2 Tablespoons milk, and ½ teaspoon vanilla extract.
 Add cooled espresso one teaspoon at a time until you get the desired amount of coffee flavor, about 3-4 teaspoons, and whisk thoroughly.

 • If the glaze mixture is too thin after adding the desired amount of espresso, add a tablespoon of powdered sugar to thicken it up.